altercation/storage-gen/README.md

     filesystem --mountpoint /

-Of course we may want to separate out the root and home partitions, and limit the amount of space the root partition uses :
+Of course we may want to separate out the root and home partitions, and limit the amount of space the root partition uses:

     filesystem --mountpoint / --size 20G
     filesystem --mountpoint /home

-### Or create the same thing but using btrfs subvolumes :
+Or create the same thing but using btrfs subvolumes (so no size is necessary as they will fall under a single partition):

     filesystem
         subvolume --mountpoint /
         subvolume --mountpoint /home

-Here is a variation that makes an encrypted partition for home and adds in a swap partition, which will default to the system ram size :
+Here is a variation that makes an encrypted partition for home and adds in a swap partition, which will default to the system ram size:

     filesystem --mountpoint / --size 20G
     filesystem --mountpoint /home --encrypt